angelrojasm/Examen-Final-Programacion-Web/README.md

 Sample Full Stack React - Nodejs project a cloud based DB using Firebase Real Time Database

+Click the following link to view the App in action: https://examen-final-web.herokuapp.com/

 ## Getting Started

 After cloning the repository into your machine, navigate to the root of the project and then run the following command: